Advances and challenges in single-molecule electron transport

 Other explanations are conceivable \cite{Frisenda2016a}, such as formation of a polaron or a change of the redox state, and these can be further explored by experimental and theoretical investigations.

-\subsection{Chirality induced spin selectivity.}
+\subsection{Chirality induced spin selectivity}

-{{CISS}} {{SOC}} An entire class of phenomena has been discovered experimentally by Ron Naaman and coworkers.
+An entire class of phenomena has been discovered experimentally by Ron Naaman, Dave Waldeck, and coworkers.
 Early measurements employed photo-emission of electrons from Au surfaces, where the electrons were transmitted through films of chiral molecules (double stranded DNA) adsorbed on the Au surfaces \cite{Ray2006,Goehler2011}.
 These works strongly suggested that the interaction of the spin of the transmitted electrons with the adsorbed layer is very sensitive to the molecular handedness.
-The effect has been called `chirality induced spin selectivity' ({\ciss}).
-By now, an impressive body of experimental work has been compiled revealing the presence of {\ciss} under very diverse conditions, including single-molecule electron transport experiments \cite{Xie2011}; for a review, see \textcite{Naaman2015}.
+By now, an impressive body of experimental work has been compiled revealing the presence of `chirality induced spin selectivity' ({\ciss}) under very diverse conditions, including single-molecule electron transport experiments \cite{Xie2011}; for a review, see \textcite{Naaman2015}.
 As was suggested most recently, {\ciss} may have very important technological applications as a novel method for enantiomeric separations, which is important, {\it e.g.}, in pharmaceutical production processes \cite{Banerjee-Ghosh2018}.

 Despite considerable investment into theoretical work, as to the fundamental origin of {\ciss} there is no consensus, yet.
 In principle, there are two conceivable ways by which molecular handedness could couple to the electron's spin producing a {\ciss} effect: (i) a mechanism mediated via spin-orbit coupling (\soc); (ii) a mechanism operating in the presence of a current flow that translates handedness into an induced magnetic flux.
 At present, all mechanisms invoked to explain strong {\ciss} seem to fail, underestimating the observed magnitude significantly \cite{Naaman2015}.